chandrabhushan-kumar/Assignment_ProductCard/README.md

 step -3
 Run the command npm start for start the project step -4
-Login Applications using below crentials
+Login Applications using this crentials
 username: 'kminchelle'
 password: '0lelplR'